eslint/eslint/docs/src/rules/no-useless-backreference.md

 /^\1$/.test("\x01"); // true.
 Since the group 1 doesn't exist, \1 is treated as an octal escape sequence.
 /^(a)\1\2$/.test("aa\x02"); // true.
 In this case, \1 is a backreference, \2 is an octal escape sequence.
 ```

-## Version

-This rule was introduced in ESLint 7.0.0-alpha.0.